-In addition to a character sheet, this quick start also contains a handout with information that is available to all characters.
+In addition to a character sheet, this Quick-Start also contains a handout with information that is available to all characters (see page 49).
 The GM should either make copies of it and hand it out to each of the players, or she may opt to instead read it out loud at the beginning of the session.

-Players may want to also read over the "Dark Future" section at the beginning of the quick start.
+Players may want to also read over the "Dark Future" section at the beginning of the Quick-Start.
 This is by no means required to understand the scenario, but it may help give players a better feel for the setting and its assumptions.